Kayangel

 Kayangel (Ngcheangel) is the northernmost state of Palau 86 km north of Koror.
 The land area is about 1.4 km2.
 The population is 54 (2015 census).
 There is one hamlet in the state - Orukei, which is also its capital.
 In 2020, Richard Ngiraked was elected governor of the state.

 History

-The state was colonized by Spain from the end of the 16th century until 1899 when the territory was sold to the German Empire.
-This situation continues until the First World War when Japan took control of the atolls.
-The United States ruled the area from World War II until the independence of Palau.
+The state was colonized by Spain from the late 16th century until 1899, when the territory was sold to the German Empire.
+German control lasted until the First World War, after which Japan administered the atolls.
+Following the Second World War, the United States governed the area until Palau became independent.

-The Palau Parliament passed a joint resolution in January 2005 supporting a 2002 agreement between the Kayangel State and Palau Pacific Energy Inc. (PPE) in 2002, granting the oil company exclusive rights to explore, drill and produce oil in the surrounding marine area for a specified period of time.
-Initially, the Palau government had opposed this on environmental grounds, but then bowed to a 2003 petition by Kayangel State residents in favor of exploration.
+In January 2005, the Palau National Congress passed a joint resolution supporting a 2002 agreement between Kayangel State and Palau Pacific Energy, Inc. (PPE).
+The agreement granted the PPE exclusive rights to explore, drill, and produce oil in the surrounding marine area for a defined period.
+The national government had initially opposed the project on environmental grounds but later reconsidered after a 2003 petition from Kayangel residents in favor of exploration.

-Typhoon Haiyan

-In 2013 Typhoon Haiyan left its wake of destruction on the island, causing Kayangel to be flooded in its entirety, and all homes were destroyed.
-No fatalities were reported, but 69 people were affected by this cyclone.